guardianproject/haven/README.md

 ## Building

 The application can be built using Android Studio and Gradle.
-It relies on a number of third-party dependencies, all which are open-source.
+It relies on a number of third-party dependencies, all which are free, open-source and listed at the end of this document.

 ## Usage

+Haven is meant to provide an easy onboarding experience, that walks through user through configuring the sensors on their device to best detect intrusions into their environment.
+The current implementation has some of this implemented, but we are looking to improve this user experience dramatically.

 ### Main view